HomeControlHub

 The best hub for Google Home users who want a premium display — but limited protocol support holds it back.

 The Google Nest Hub Max is the most visually impressive hub in this guide.
-The 10-inch display with its camera-face-recognition feature (which auto-shows your personal dashboard when you approach) is something neither Amazon nor Apple has matched.
-For video calls, checking cameras, and ambient information display, it's the best screen in the smart home market.
+The 10-inch display with its face-recognition ambient mode — which automatically shows your personalised dashboard when you walk into the room — is a feature that neither Amazon nor Apple has matched, and the camera quality makes it the best video-call device in the smart home display category.
+For households where the hub doubles as a kitchen or living room communication panel, the Nest Hub Max is the clearest choice on display quality alone.

 Pros